uf-reef-avl/BagGetFilter/README.md

 **For developers**:

-Clone the BagGetFilter's remote repository in your computer.
+Clone the BagGetFilter's remote repository to your computer.

 ```
 https://github.com/uf-reef-avl/BagGetFilter